aurmartin/aurmartin.fr/input/index.md

 The most notable projects I have worked on are:
 - [ExTick](https://github.com/aurmartin/extick): a project management application I'm building to learn more about Phoenix LiveView.
 You can find the [live version of the app](https://extick.aurmartin.fr/).
 - [BetterVelovMap](https://github.com/aurmartin/bettervelov): a web application to visualize the availability of bikes and parking spots in the city of Lyon.
-You can find the [live version of the app](https://velov.aurmartin.fr/).
 - [Alien](https://github.com/aurmartin/Alien): a hobbyist operating system written in C and assembly.

 ## Contact Me